-A couple weeks ago, Bria came home very happy about her Social Studies test.
+A couple weeks ago, my oldest came home very happy about her Social Studies test.

 “Mrs. T said that I had nice essays!” she told me.

 Later, when I actually looked at the test, I saw she had received a C-, which normally would make my perfectionistic-since-birth daughter very upset.

 I asked her if she was okay with the C- and she nodded with a big smile on her face.
 “Because I had nice essays,” she said.

 I have to admit, I was a little bit worried about letting the grade go and not worrying about it myself.
 But I absolutely did not want to rain on her parade when I saw that her confidence about school was at a much higher level than usual.
 So, I left it alone and never mentioned it again.